aosman101/missing-data/README.md

 # Missingness Unmasked

-**A hands-on, simulation-driven walkthrough of missing data** — fFrom MCAR, MAR, and MNAR mechanisms to practical detection and imputation using NumPy, masked arrays, and scikit-learn (KNNImputer, Iterative, and MICE).
+**A hands-on, simulation-driven walkthrough of missing data** — From MCAR, MAR, and MNAR mechanisms to practical detection and imputation using NumPy, masked arrays, and scikit-learn, including KNNImputer, Iterative, and MICE methods.

 > Notebook: **`Missing-Data.ipynb`**